India: Former Sikkim governor (1989-90) S.K. Bhatnagar dies.

-Pakistan: Sardar Mohammad Anwar Khan takes office as president of Azad Kashmir.
+Pakistan: Sardar Muhammad Anwar Khan takes office as president of Azad Kashmir.

 Central African Republic: Defense Minister Jean-Jacques Démafouth is dismissed and arrested; Prime Minister Martin Ziguélé becomes acting defense minister.
 In a cabinet reshuffle on August 30, Pierre Angoa becomes defense minister and Joseph Mozoulé interior minister.

 Faeroe Islands: Former prime minister (1993-94) Marita Petersen dies.